zesinger/libserum/README.md

 4/ When releasing the table, call `void Serum_Dispose(void)`

-hat's all!
+That's all!

 ## License
-The code in this directory and all sub-directories is licenced under GPLv2 (or later), except if a different license is mentioned in a file's header or in a sub-directory.
+The code in this directory and all sub-directories is licenced under GPLv2+ (or later), except if a different license is mentioned in a file's header or in a sub-directory.
 Be aware of the fact that your own enhancements of libserum need to be licenced under a compatible licence.